The size you choose for your tarp depends on whether you are ordering a custom vinyl tarp or a pre-made poly tarp.

 Generally, the width of the tarp just needs to be about a foot wider than your trailer, this will enable water to shed beyond the trailer walls while still allowing good air flow.
 Make sure you include any awnings or other accessories in your wide calculation.

 If you have any questions about how to size the tarp for your application we recommend sending us a picture of what you are trying to cover and then we can give you recommendations for your specific project.
+You should also check out this page which talks about RV leak protection.

 You might also be interested is this video that shows a technique for keeping rain water from hitting the sides of your RV.